Wiznet/RP2040-HAT-C/examples/ftp/client/README.md

-# How to Test FTP_Client Example
+# How to Test FTP Client Example

 ## Step 1: Prepare software

-The following serial terminal program is required for ftp_client test, download and install from below links.
+The following serial terminal program and FTP server are required for FTP Client example test, download and install from below links.

 - [**Tera Term**][link-tera_term]
-- [**Hercules**][link-hercules]
 - [**FileZilla Server Interface**][link-filezilla_server]

 ## Step 2: Prepare hardware

+If you are using W5100S-EVB-Pico, you can skip '1.
+Combine...'

 1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.

-2. Connect ethernet cable to WIZnet Ethernet HAT ethernet port.
+2. Connect ethernet cable to WIZnet Ethernet HAT or W5100S-EVB-Pico ethernet port.

-3. Connect Raspberry Pi Pico to desktop or laptop using 5 pin micro USB cable.
+3. Connect Raspberry Pi Pico or W5100S-EVB-Pico to desktop or laptop using 5 pin micro USB cable.

-If you use W5100S-EVB-Pico, you can skip '1.
-Combine...'

-## Step 3: Setup FTP_Client Example
+## Step 3: Setup FTP Client Example

-To test the ftp_client example, minor settings shall be done in code.
+To test the FTP Client example, minor settings shall be done in code.

 1. Setup SPI port and pin.